 PHP JSON Array Merge

-You can have a glance with one of my previous articles if you are looking for a beginners guide to learn more on JSON handling with PHP.
+You can glance at one of my previous articles if you are looking for a beginner’s guide to learn more about JSON handling with PHP.

-In this tutorial, we are going to use one of the easiest methods of merging JSON array using PHP.
+In this tutorial, we will use one of the easiest methods of merging JSON arrays using PHP.
 For that, the input JSON has to be decoded before merging.

-Previously, we have seen about decoding given JSON objects and encoding.
-With the reference of the example code that we had seen on the linked article, we are going to proceed to decode before merging JSON arrays.
+Previously, we have seen decoding given JSON objects and encoding.
+About the example code that we had seen in the linked article, we will proceed to decode before merging JSON arrays.

-In this example, we are having two JSON objects to merge together.
-These objects will be decoded into an associative array and encoded after array merge.
+In this example, we have two JSON objects to merge.
+These objects will be decoded into an associative array and encoded after the array merge.

 php_json_merge